Let's Talk About Sexy Email Signatures

 Relevance in Actor Land

-As actors, we spend a significant portion of our time effectively striving to stand out to various "gate-keepers".
-If we're repped, our team spend the majority of their days doing the very same as well.
+As actors, we spend a significant portion of our time striving to stand out to various "gate-keepers".
+If we have an agent, manager, and/or publicist, they'll spend the majority of their days adding more fuel to the fire.

 We can think of many aspects of digital marketing (i.e. email signatures, casting profiles, social media accounts etc.) as a 24/7/365 (or 366) version of us and our team.
 They exist in the virtual realm, working their booties off non-stop on our behalf.

 Back in 2015, the Radicati Group released a report stating the average office worker receives about 121 emails per day.
 Not only is this figure naturally going to be higher today (a recent study by McKinsey found that 28% of the average workweek is now spent corresponding via email), but we can sure as hell bet in-demand casting directors, producers, executives etc. are dealing with even more.
 And a good chunk of them will be coming from our fellow actors.

 This being so, we're wise to give ourselves an edge wherever we can.

 We strongly encourage actors to include a headshot in their email signature.
 If our full name and headshot are all we have our email signature be, awesome, we automatically place ourselves in the forward-thinking minority.

 Humans are visual creatures.
 We respond to images at a deeper level than we do text, and this effect is compounded if the image is of another human face.
 Yes, our headshot is our "calling card" as actors, but we’re talking about an innate Homosapien wiring to connect and trust here too.
 Let's imagine we're a casting director: we open our inbox to 121 emails, two of which feature smiley little headshots in the email signature (sent by badass Dojo actors), the other 119 are monotonous rows of black text with no email signature at all.
 Which would we be more drawn towards?